Growth hormone boosters are popular dietary supplements because of their exaggerated claims and promises for quick weight loss.

 Even if the product was as effective in increasing growth hormone levels in healthy people as HGH injections, there is no reason to believe it would lead to the listed effects.

-That’s because most studies do not report any dramatic benefits of large doses of HGH therapy given to healthy individuals without GHD.
-Instead, they warn of possible side effects such as water retention and insulin resistance.
+That’s because most studies do not report any dramatic benefits of large doses of hGH therapy given to healthy individuals without GHD.
+Instead, they warn of possible side effects such as fluid retention and insulin resistance.

 The only scientific evidence that supports any effectiveness of GF-9 is the study that showed a 682% increase in growth hormone levels in 16 men and women after taking the identical product – SeroVital.